 - Conditions of suspension and dismissal

-A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student and shall be required to vacate campus at a time determined by the hearing body.
+Unless a student is otherwise notified in writing, a suspension or dismissal will not take effect until after the appeal period.
+A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student (including, but not limited to, participation in university sponsored or sanctioned events and activities) and shall be required to vacate campus as determined by the hearing body.
 In addition, after vacating campus property, a suspended or dismissed student may not enter upon campus and/or other university property at any time, for any purpose, in the absence of expressed written permission from the vice president for student life or designee.
 To seek such permission, a suspended or dismissed student must file a written petition to the vice president for student life for entrance to the campus for a limited, specified purpose or to have the terms of this condition modified or reduced.

 - Failing or lowered grades

-In cases of academic misconduct, a hearing body may authorize the instructor to award a failing or lowered grade in the course, a loss of credit on the graded coursework, and impose any of the above-listed sanctions including suspension or dismissal from the university.
+In cases of academic misconduct, a hearing body may authorize the instructor to award a failing or lowered grade in the course and a loss of credit on the graded coursework.

 - Other sanctions

 Other appropriate sanctions may be imposed by a hearing body singularly or in combination with any of the above-listed sanctions.
-Examples include, but are not limited to, making restitution for property damage or misappropriation of university property or services, or the property of any person, residence hall contract termination or reassignment to another room, restriction of access to specified campus facilities and/or property, research assignments, community service projects, special workshop participation, and/or referral to medical resources or counseling personnel.
+Examples include, but are not limited to, making restitution for property damage or misappropriation of university property or services, or the property of any person, residence hall contract termination or reassignment to another room, restriction of access to specified campus facilities and/or property, research assignments, community service projects, special workshop participation, referral to medical resources or counseling personnel, and/or other educational sanctions.

 - Right to appeal

 - A student found to have violated the code of student conduct has the right to appeal the original decision.
-The appeal is not intended to re-hear or re-argue the same case, and is limited to the specific grounds outlined below.
+The appeal is not intended to re-hear or re-argue the same case and is limited to the specific grounds outlined in this rule.
 The appeal must state the specific grounds for the appeal and should include all supporting documentation.
-The appeal must be postmarked or hand delivered to the appropriate appeal officer, or sent via email, as provided below, within five (5) working days after the date on which notice of the decision is sent to the student.
-Each student shall be limited to one appeal.
+The appeal must be postmarked or hand delivered to the appropriate appeal officer, or sent via email, as provided below, within five working days after the date on which notice of the decision is sent to the student.
+Each student shall be limited to one appeal of a decision of a hearing body.
 The decision of the appeal officer is final.

 - A student who has accepted responsibility for violating the code of student conduct waives the right to appeal, except on the basis that the disciplinary sanction is grossly disproportionate to the violation(s) committed.

-- Each party shall be limited to one appeal.
+- When found in violation of the code of student conduct, a respondent shall be limited to one appeal.
 The decision of the appeal officer is final.

 - Grounds for appeal